Skip to main content

 $softConversion

-Denotes that the user started the conversion process (such as Try Before You Buy, Find a Local Shop, Contact Dealer, etc.).
+Denotes that the user completed a conversion action other than the primary action on the page (such as clicking Try Before You Buy, Find a Local Shop, Contact Dealer, etc.).

 Using standard custom events